SQADIRKVM/YoutubeDownloadBot/README.md

-# Telegram Youtube Downloder Bot
+# Telegram Youtube Download Bot

 **An Telegram bot that can download YouTube videos with permanent thumbnail support**